HanadaLee/ngx_http_upstream_log_module/README.md

 This module also provides a series of variables for upstream logging.
 Many of these variables start with $upstream_last_, which is used to distinguish them from the variables in ngx_http_upstream.
 These variables only return information related to the current contact with the upstream, or information related to the last time the upstream was contacted.
 Commas and colons are not used to record information about multiple contacts with the upstream.

-The usage of this module is very similar to ngx_http_log_module.
-For example, use the upstream_log_format directive to specify the format of the upstream log.
-Use the upstream_log directive to sets the path, format, and configuration for a buffered log write.
+The usage of this module is very similar to ngx_http_log_module. just use the upstream_log directive to sets the path, format, and configuration for a buffered log write.

 # Status